-Be honest, do you know how happy you are?
+Be honest, do you really know how happy you are?

 We ALL want to BE happy and more importantly, if you could be granted one wish for your children, it would be for them to be happy, right?

-So I asked myself if I want to live a happier life what would I have to do?
+So I asked myself if I want to live a happier life that more about me, what would I have to do?

-It doesn’t seem like the things that made me happy in the past make me happy anymore, what’s going on?
+It doesn’t seem like the things that made me happy in the past make me happy anymore, what’s going on?– I know, I’m getting older and wiser, right?

 Done?
 Let’s find out if you are right.